maikszusevics/IT-Security-Support-Bootcamp/Operating Systems/Operating Systems.md

 # Operating Systems

-An **Operating System (OS)** is the foundational software layer that enables communication between a computer's hardware and the applications that run on it.
-It manages system resources such as the CPU, memory, storage, and input/output devices, providing users with a coherent interface to interact with the system.
+The foundational software layer that facilitates communication between the hardware of the computer and the programs that run on it is called an operating system (OS).
+Allocating system resources, including the CPU, memory, storage, and input/output devices, is the responsibility of the operating system.
+Most modern OSes provide users with a coherent graphical user interface (GUI) to interact with the system.

 ---